 - Resume: You have decided to resume response collection.

-- Expired & Closed: You have set an expiration date and time.
+- Expired & Closed: You have set a survey availability date and time.
 At that instant, survey collection ends and the survey is closed to any additional responses.
-Even after you’ve passed your expiration date, you can:
+Even after you’ve passed your availability date, you can:

 - Restart your data collection.
-You will need to remove the expiration from before resuming data collection.
+You will need to remove the availability from before resuming data collection.

 - Recycle a survey by making a copy.